realA10001986/Dash-Gauges/hardware/README.md

 Digital gauges, as well as connecting anything to connector green_6, require 12V on the "DG+" pin of the 12V power connector [red_2].
 If you want to power everything with 12V, connect the power supply to connector red_2 ("+"/"-" pins), and bridge the "+" and "DG+" pins with a short wire, as indicated by the arc printed on the board.

 >For experts: To power the electronics with 5V, but the digital gauges with 12V, put 12V on "DG+" and "-" of the 12V connector red_2, and 5V on the 5V connector red_1 or on the ESP32 via USB.
+Do NOT bridge the "+" and "DG+" pins on red_2.

 #### Other connectors (green numbers):
 - Green_1: Speaker for audio output